Eaton Bishop church and stained glass

 HERITAGE HIGHLIGHTS: Magnificent medieval stained glass

 The font is 13th century, with the addition of a Victorian bowl.
 The pulpit is a wineglass design, boasting wonderfully carved wooden panels.
-In the chancel is a 14th century sedila composed of three bays.
+In the chancel is a 14th-century sedilia composed of three bays.

 Stained GlassAnd now we come to the glory of Eaton Bishop - the wonder medieval stained glass of the chancel.
 The east window is composed of five vertical lights, diminishing in height from the centre panel.
 The glass adorning the windows was created between 1320-40, and was probably made in France, but designed and assembled locally.